What is SECURE 2.0

 payments, even if the employees aren’t contributing to their plan.

 - Employers may offer participants an emergency savings withdrawal of up to $1,000 per year.
 This withdrawal is not subject to an early withdrawal penalty and may be repaid over three years.

 - Employers may offer non-highly compensated participants an emergency savings account.

 Employees may voluntarily contribute or may be automatically enrolled at up to 3% of their

 annual pay that will be capped at $2,500.00

 - Catch-up contributions of $10,000 or 50% more than the standard catch-up amount, for certain participants (60 through 63 and making over $145,000) must be made as Roth contributions (after-tax dollars).
 Participants making less than $145,000, will have the option of contributing as a Roth or a pre-tax basis.
 Once effective, both the $10,000 and $145,000 amounts will be indexed for inflation.

 Another update of the SECURE 2.0 act is to delay the required minimum distribution age at which participants must begin taking distributions from their retirement accounts, it increased from 72 to 73 on January 1, 2023 and will increase to 75 in 2033.

 First State Trust Company is a directed trustee, custodian and paying agent for both traditional Defined Benefit Plans as well as Multiple Employer Plans.

 The posts expressed are views of FSTC and are not intended as advice or recommendations.
 For informational purposes only.
-FSTC does not offer tax, legal, or investment advice, professional counsel should be sought for tax or legal advice.
+FSTC does not offer tax or legal advice, professional counsel should be sought for tax or legal advice.